Xetera/notes/notes/american_gov/chapter14.md

   * President is separated from the workings of govt. in that he is often of a different party than the majorty in the Congress.
 Hard to influence policy if Congress is not of his party.
   * There weren't many parties back in the day, there was less separation (well, other than the south and north).
   * The first couple of presidents did not try to influence the politics of the congress.
-  * Party politics have declined and **issue politics** are more important.
+  * Party politics have declined and [issue politics](#-issue-politics) are more important.
   * Harder for the president to get people to support him or rally people together on the basis of his party.
   * Nationalization of politics and society -  now the public knows all the news and every move by the president will be scrutinized by the public.
   * The relative decline of American Economic and Political power - as the US economy continues to decline, president has less money to play around with and may not pursue all the policies that he wishes to.

-> **Issue politics** -definition-
->
-> People voting for candidates because of their stances on issues or issues that are with the candidate, most commonly a single issue.

-2. The way that presidents are chosen is now incorrect - before the best man for the job was sleected, now the man who looks the best on TV is selected
+2. The way that presidents are chosen is now incorrect - before the best man for the job was selected, now the man who looks the best on TV is selected
   * The wrong men are being selected for the job.
   * The **ideal** candidate should have the following characteristics:
     * Be knowledgeable about how government works